• Facebook

 Breach of Notice Period Agreement Might Cause Legal Damages

 Let’s say the professional walks in on Monday and says, I’m leaving tomorrow.
 Still, they had a 60-day without-cause termination notice requirement.
-Well, if that does happen, the employer could then potentially go after.
+If that does happen, the employer could potentially go after them.
 When I say go after, I mean legally go after them, sue them for breach of contract.
 And when you sue somebody for breach of contract, it can involve several damages.
 There could be lost profits for what they would’ve expected that employee to generate during those 60 days.
 They could also go after the replacement value.
 They could go after the employee if they had to find a costly short-term replacement.
 There could be damages for recruitment fees in trying to find that employee’s replacement.
-They could maybe go after them to get back a signing bonus, relocation assistance, licensing fees, and credentialing if they’re a healthcare provider.
+They could go after them to get back a signing bonus, relocation assistance, licensing fees, and credentialing if they’re a healthcare provider.

 What Should You Do If Your Employer Is Breaking a Contract?